 Our supply chains include a variety of suppliers to enable the delivery of our services to our clients.
 Our anti-slavery approach reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-To ensure all those in our supply chain and contractors comply with our values we are currently reviewing our supply chain compliance process, and will be introducing specific measures to ensure that our obligations under the Act are passed through our supply chain, as follows:-
+To ensure all those in our supply chain and contractors comply with our values we have a supply chain compliance process in place, including specific measures to ensure that our obligations under the Act are passed through our supply chain, as follows:-

 - Identifying and assessing potential risk areas in our supply chains.